rqian239/world.ly/README.md

 # world.ly

 world.ly is now hosted on the web!
-You can visit world.ly [here](http://worldly.live/) or visit http://worldly.live on Google Chrome!
+You can visit world.ly [here](http://worldly.live/) or visit http://worldly.live with Google Chrome!

 ## **Configuration Instructions For Windows**